 But as it stands, there is no trade-off.
 Raising my LDL-C isn’t hurting my heart.
 In fact, it’s probably helping it.

-Oh yeah, one more thing.
+And oh yeah, one more thing.
 I’ve done a lousy job selling it, but shoot me an email if you’re in the market for a drip coffee maker.
+Me, I’m sticking with my french press*